+and others, that were incorporated into the proposed Development's massing and landscape design.
 In summary, the proposed Development's design features will contribute to anticipated pedestrian comfort conditions that are suitable to the context.
-Minor variations of the aforementioned landscape plan, designed in consultation with the architects, and applied to the park areas may improve the functionality of the spaces further into the shoulder seasons.
-The proposed Development will realize wind conditions acceptable to a typical suburban context.
+Application of a mitigation plan for the rooftop amenity space will result in conditions that are comfortable and seasonally suitable for the intended use.
+The proposed Development will realise wind conditions acceptable to a typical suburban context.